-Child custody modification can occur at any time and for a number of reasons most of which involve a change in circumstances.
+You may want a child custody modification when the current child custody order is no longer workable.
+Child custody modification can occur at any time.
+There can be a number of reasons most of which involve a change in circumstances.

 Both the FPKPA and the UCCJEA determine the proper forum as between interested states (or countries) for litigation of virtually all child custody modification and visitation disputes.